dohalloran/biojs-vis-exon-intron-map/README.md

 ## Getting Started
-**Into the text area enter fastA formatted sequences with exons in uppercase and introns in lowercase**
+**Enter fastA formatted sequence(s) with exons in uppercase and introns in lowercase**
-press **submit** and enjoy the exon:intron map.
 Deletions, SNPs, and knock-ins can also be decorated

 ## Output
-- Draw lines under sequence map to get forward and reverse primers
-- Visualize the forward primers as lines from left to right and reverse primers as lines from right to left
+- SVG graphic

 ## Contributing